Debbie K. Allen

 Founder, The Debbie Allen Dance Academy

-Debbie Allen, a member since 2014, served as Alumni Trustee from 2011 to 2014.
-She is a globally-renowned director, choreographer and author, and one of the most respected and versatile talents in the entertainment industry.
+Debbie K. Allen, a member since 2014, served as Alumni Trustee from 2011 to 2014.
+She is a globally-renowned director, choreographer and actor, and one of the most respected and versatile talents in the entertainment industry.
 A BFA graduate of Howard University with a minor in Classics, she worked with Joe Papp’s Public Theater and Woody King’s New Federal Theater, developing her skills early on as a director and choreographer.
 Her influences are the legendary artists who directed and trained her: Katherine Dunham, Alvin Ailey, Bob Fosse, Jerome Robbins, Donald McKayle, Gil Cates, Alan Johnson, Derek Walcott, Twyla Tharp, Tatiana Semenova, Louis Johnson, Jo Jo Smith, Mike Malone, Henry LeTang and Willie Covan.

 She is the recipient of three Emmy awards for choreography, and two Emmys and a Golden Globe for her role as “Lydia Grant” in the hit television series—Fame.
 She directed the series Fame, Family Ties and Bronx Zoo, before signing on as director and producer for NBC’s A Different World in 1988.
 She has a recurring acting role on, and has directed several episodes of, Grey’s Anatomy, the long-running television series.
 She has extensive credits directing and producing for television, and has worked with Lena Horne, Sammy Davis Jr., James Earl Jones, Don Cheadle, Terrance Howard, Will Smith, Jada Pinkett Smith, Phylicia Rashad, Mariah Carey and Michael Jackson.